OnceYT/dpy-paginator/README.md

 message = await Messageable.send(embed = output.embed, view = output.view)

 await asyncio.sleep(timeout)
-if output.timedout: # check if the view is timedout await message.edit(view = output.view) # manually edit the buttons if the output is timedout
+if output.view.timedout: # check if the view is timedout await message.edit(view = output.view) # manually edit the buttons if the output is timedout

 # the view will automatically timeout incase this check returns False